From July 1, 2025, the Fire Services Property Levy (FSPL) will be replaced by the Emergency Services and Volunteers Fund (ESVF).

 There is a $50 concession for eligible pensioners and veterans.
 Property owners who currently receive a pension rate concession on their principal place of residence will automatically receive the ESVF concession.

-To learn more about the Emergency Services and Volunteers Fund, please visit the State Revenue Office website here.
+To learn more about the Emergency Services and Volunteers Fund, you can visit the State Revenue Office website here or call the ESVF Support Hotline on 1300 819 033.